bitzesty/qae-terraform/README.md

 ```
 $ terraform apply -var 'key_name=qae_production_release' -var 'key_path=./../ssh_keys/qae_production_release.pem'
 ```

+* Sometimes 'terraform apply' can take more time (for example on provision of RDS instance) and timing out - in this case best way is to wait a bit and run 'terraform apply' again

 ## Prepare new AWS AMI image from existing AWS EC-2 instance